 They're not doing smart things.

-You bought a pound of gold or an ounce?
+You bought a pound of gold or an ounce.

 We bought a pound.

-We bought 16 Cougar ams.
+We bought 16 cougar arms.

-It's 620 an ounce.
+It's 620 an ounce, and we're hoping for.

-And we're hoping for $1,000.
+We're hoping for $1,000.

 Oh, well, okay.